1. Strategic Threat IndexClassification: Unclassified / Open SourceResearch Environment

 Key Assessment

 North Korea's ICBM programme has demonstrated the capability to reach the continental United States.
-It has supplied Russia with ballistic missiles confirmed used in Ukraine.
-Its nuclear arsenal is estimated at 40-50 warheads.
-Cyber operations are a significant revenue generation and espionage tool.
+It has supplied Russia with ballistic missiles confirmed used in Ukraine, and open-source investigations in 2025 continued to document large-scale artillery, missile, and personnel support to Russia.
+FAS assesses North Korea may have enough fissile material for up to 90 warheads but likely has assembled roughly 50.
+Cyber operations remain a significant revenue generation and espionage tool.

 Threat Indicators